Selecting a Tent for Family Camping

-Whether you grew up spending summers camping with family or friends or you're just looking for a family getaway without the mouse ears, long lines, and crowds, tent camping is a wonderful way to to spend quality time with your family and get a little closer to nature, too, something that kids may not do in their everyday activities.
-Camping is a great recreational activity for the entire family!
+Whether you grew up spending summers camping with family or friends, or you're just looking for a family getaway without the mouse ears, long lines, and crowds, tent camping is a wonderful way to to spend quality time with your family and get a little closer to nature, too.
+It's something that kids may not do in their everyday activities, and camping is a great recreational activity for the entire family!

 Choosing the right home-away-from-home is essential to your camping adventure.
 There are a lot of family tents on the market in all different sizes and with varying features.
 Which one is right for you?
 A tent for one family may not be the best one for another family.
 The guide below will help you select the right tent for your family.